open-telemetry/oteps/text/trace/0170-sampling-probability.md

 collection and analysis, but in trace collection and analysis specifically, approaches can be categorized by whether they reduce Tracer overhead.
-Tracer overhead is reduced by not recording spans for unsampled traces and requires making the sampling decision for a trace before all of its attributes are known.
+Tracer overhead is reduced by not recording spans for unsampled traces and requires making the sampling decision at the time a new span context is created, sometimes before all of its attributes are known.

-Traces are expected to be complete, meaning that a tree or sub-tree of spans branching from a certain root are expected to be fully collected.
+Traces are said to be complete when the all spans that were part of the trace are collected.
 When sampling is applied to reduce Tracer overhead, there is generally an expectation that complete traces will still be produced.
-Sampling techniques that lower Tracer overhead and produce complete traces are known as _Parent-based trace sampling_ techniques.
+Sampling techniques that lower Tracer overhead and produce complete traces are known as _Head trace sampling_ techniques.

 The decision to produce and collect a sample trace has to be made when the root span starts, to avoid incomplete traces.
 Then, assuming